-This 15-credit graduate certificate is designed for professionals who wish to develop secondary skills to further their work and organizational mission.
-The certificate can be completed in two semesters or two summers, or through a combination of summer, online and weekend courses.
+This graduate certificate is designed for professionals who wish to develop secondary skills to further their work and organizational mission.
+The certificate can be completed in two semesters, two summers, or through a combination of summer, online and weekend courses.
 Students work with a faculty advisor to develop a program that meets their needs.

-Required coursework: PAX 534 Foundations I (6 SH) OR PAX 533 Analysis: Understanding Conflict (3 SH) AND PAX 532 Formation for Peacebuilding Practice (3 SH).
+PAX 533 Analysis: Understanding Conflict (3 SH) AND PAX 532 Formation for Peacebuilding Practice (3 SH)

 Are you a criminal justice professional, an educator, religious leader, or a community organizer feeling burnt out and unclear about how to really help individuals and groups that have been involved in harmful encounters?
 This certificate may be all you need to revitalize your vision and work.